-Explore dozens of fruit and vegetable stands just east of Creston along Highway 3 and Erickson Road (Creston Valley Chamber of Commerce)
+Explore dozens of fruit and vegetable stands just east of Creston along Highway 3 and Erickson Road

-Orchards on this route are found in Erickson, just east of Creston (Jerry Pavia/Tim Cady)
+Orchards on this route are found in Erickson, just east of Creston (Cheryl Jaggers)

-As you cross the international border, (open 24 hours) at Eastport/Kingsgate, Highway 95/3 follows along the Moyie River.
+95/3 follows along the Moyie River.
 The Moyie River from Moyie Lake in British Columbia to Kingsgate is an open paddle route ideal for a quiet river journey through prime wildlife country.